January 15, 2021

 Ever since the start of the pandemic, there has been hope and talk about the upcoming vaccine.

-They have been going all in, bone-hard, on vaccine and only vaccine and has not even wanted to squint at the other options in the three-stringed strategy mentioned above.
+The authorities have been going all in, bone-hard, on the vaccine and only the vaccine and have not even wanted to squint at the other options in the three-stringed strategy mentioned above.